actions/toolkit/docs/container-action.md

-# Creating a Container Action
+# Creating a Docker Action

-The [container-template](https://github.com/actions/container-template) repo contains the base files to create a container action.
+The [container-template](https://github.com/actions/container-template) repo contains the base files to create a Docker action.

 # Create a Repo from the Template